Total Knee Replacement

 - A knee deformity, such as bowing in or out of your knee

-There are no age or weight restrictions for total knee replacement surgery.
-The decision to perform replacement surgery is based on pain and disability.
+The decision to perform total knee replacement surgery is based on pain and disability as well as your health and associated medical conditions.
 Most patients who undergo total knee replacement are age 50 to 80.

 Award-winning, advanced surgical facilities Summit Orthopedics’ Vadnais Heights Surgery Center received The Joint Commission’s Advanced Certification for Total Hip and Total Knee Replacement for innovation and patient safety.
 The center is one of just two nationwide to receive the prestigious certification.
 Learn more.